HovhannesTamoyan/image_colorization/README.md

 # image_colorization
 ## Grayscale image to colorful transformation - the aim is to get plausable colorful images which will "trick" the observer to give the feeling of a real RGB image

-A VGG16 based CNN neaural network has been used, the schema is represented bellow:
+A VGG16 based CNN neaural network has been used, the schema is represented bellow:.

 ![](model_plot.png)